cnbjjj/bom-info/README.md

 ###### Using BOM

-A learning project of javascript, html and css
+This is a learning project involving JavaScript, HTML, and CSS.

 <br />